BakersMath

 Volume-based recipes are imprecise at best.
 They get even more problematic when you scale them.
 If you double a recipe by doubling all the volume measures, you're compounding the measurement error.
 Baker's percentages require weight.
 They assume you're using a scale, which is why professional bakers always measure by weight.

 If you have a recipe in cups and tablespoons, use the Baking Weight Converter to convert each ingredient to grams before scaling.
 Once in weight, this scaler will work perfectly and show you baker's percentages.
-Going forward, keep recipes in weight format.you'll scale easily and accurately.
+Going forward, keep recipes in weight format.
+You'll scale easily and accurately.

 Scaling yeast and leaveners